Requirements Gathering 101

 - Background information and references to other relevant material.

-- Information on major design constraints.
+- Information on the primary design constraints.

 The contents of the statement of requirements should be stable or change relatively slowly.